mucsci-students/2023fa-420-Xterminators/README.md

       ever be in progress at any one time.
     - The `Puzzle.getInstance` function was used in the controllers to allow them not to store a puzzle themselves.
+- Abstract Factory Pattern
+    - The abstract factory pattern was used in `App` to create and run the UI.
+      If a CLI was requested, a `CLIFactory` was used, and if a GUI was requested, a `GuiFactory` was used.